 So if you are a gadget enthusiast and you own lots of mobile devices, it is advisable to get a wireless portable hard drive.
 However, ensure that you get one that has a USB 3.0 connector in case you need to transfer large files quickly, since transferring the large files wirelessly can be slow at times.

-Final Words – Best portable hard drive 2017
+Which is the Best portable hard drive 2018

 In all, it would be improper to choose a drive because a friend did, or because it looks beautiful.
 Ensure that the chosen drive meets all your criteria especially your budget.